ppeble/emissary-ingress.dev/content/en/docs/1.14/tutorials/projects.md

+---
-# Deploying to Kubernetes from Github
+title: Deploying to Kubernetes from Github
+---

 ## This feature is DEPRECATED.
 Consider the [Argo Rollouts integration](/docs/argo/latest/quick-start) with Emissary.